The Complete Guide to Writing a Legal Memorandum

 A memorandum has six sections: (1) the Introduction; (2) the Question; (3) the Answer; (4) the Facts; (5) the Analysis; and (6) the Conclusion.
 The infographics, below, explain more about memoranda, generally, and memoranda sections, specifically.
 Click on them for more information.
 If you want to download one, right click on the thumbnail and save it to your computer.
 Please note, though, that they are summaries.
 For a more in-depth discussion of how to write a memorandum, you’ll need to read Part One of Objectivity and Argumentation, a Step-by-Step Approach to Legal Writing & Oratory.
 That Part is titled “The Complete Guide to Writing a Legal Memorandum.”
 It’s available for download below.

-For more complete information on how to write a memorandum, download The Complete Guide to Writing a Legal Memorandum here.
+For students in my classes, there’s additional information on how to write a memorandum in my workbook, The Complete Guide to Writing a Legal Memorandum.